-- 12.4.1 A player playing the ball a second time before it has been played or touched by another player at the kickoff, on a throw-in, on a free kick, on a corner kick, on a goal kick (if the ball has passed outside the penalty area) or on a penalty kick; - 12.4.2 A goalkeeper holding the ball longer than six seconds; - 12.4.3 A goalkeeper taking longer than six seconds to release the ball; - 12.4.4 A substitution or resubstitution being made at an improper time; - 12.4.5 A substitution or resubstitution being made without being beckoned by the referee; - 12.4.6 Persons other than the players and assistant referees entering the field of play without the referee's permission; - 12.4.7 Illegal or inappropriate coaching from the touch lines after previously being advised by the referee against a recurrence; - 12.4.8 Dissenting by word or action with a referee's decision; - 12.4.9 Unsporting behavior, including inappropriate language; - 12.4.10 Dangerous play; - 12.4.11 Offside: - 12.4.12 Charging illegally when the ball is not within playing distance, unless being obstructed; - A.R.
-12.4.12.
+- 12.4.1 A player playing the ball a second time before it has been played or touched by another player at the kickoff, on a throw-in, on a free kick, on a corner kick, on a goal kick (if the ball has passed outside the penalty area) or on a penalty kick; - 12.4.2 A goalkeeper taking longer than six seconds to release the ball; - 12.4.3 A goalkeeper repossessing the ball in violation of Rule 12.10.2; - 12.4.4 A substitution or resubstitution being made at an improper time or without being beckoned by the referee; - 12.4.5 Persons other than the players and assistant referees entering the field of play without the referee's permission; - 12.4.6 Illegal or inappropriate coaching from the touch lines after previously being advised by the referee against a recurrence; - 12.4.7 Dissenting by word or action with a referee's decision; - 12.4.8 Unsporting behavior, including inappropriate language; - 12.4.9 Dangerous play; - 12.4.10 Offside; - 12.4.11 Charging illegally when the ball is not within playing distance, unless being obstructed;

+A.R.
+12.4.11.
 What is meant by charging illegally (not violently or dangerously)?
-RULING: An illegal charge is one that involves a nudge or contact with the near shoulder against an opponent while the ball is in play that is made when both players are not in an upright position, and/or not within playing distance of the ball, and/or do not have at least one foot on the ground and/or do not have their arms held close to the body. - 12.4.13 Interfering with the goalkeeper or impeding the goalkeeper in any manner until he or she releases the ball, or kicking or attempting to kick the ball when it is in the goalkeeper's possession; - 12.4.14 Illegal obstruction other than holding;
+RULING: An illegal charge is one that involves a nudge or contact with the near shoulder against an opponent while the ball is in play that is made when both players are not in an upright position, and/or not within playing distance of the ball, and/or do not have at least one foot on the ground and/or do not have their arms held close to the body.

-- 12.4.15.
-A player leaving the field of play during the progress of the game without the consent of the referee; or - 12.4.16.
-Assaulting a referee or game official.
+- 12.4.12 Interfering with the goalkeeper or impeding the goalkeeper in any manner until he or she releases the ball, or kicking or attempting to kick the ball when it is in the goalkeeper's possession; - 12.4.13 Illegal obstruction other than holding; - 12.4.14 A player leaving the field of play during the progress of the game without the consent of the referee; or - 12.4.15 Assaulting a referee or game official.
 (See Rule 12.13.)